Thermus aquaticus: Morphology

 Thermus aquaticus is generally of cylindrical shape with a diameter of 0.5 μm to 0.8 μm.
 The shorter rod shape has a length of 5 μm to 10 μm.
 The longer filament shape has a length that varies greatly and in some cases exceeds 200 μm.
 T. aquaticus has shown multiple possible morphologies in different cultures, rod-shaped or as short filaments.
 The rod-shaped bacteria have a tendency to aggregate.
 Associations of several individuals can lead to the formation of spherical bodies 10 μm to 20 μm in diameter, also called rotund bodies.
 These bodies are not composed of cell envelope or outer membrane components as previously thought, but are instead made from remodelled peptidoglycan cell wall.
 Their exact function in the survival of T. aquaticus remains unknown but has been theorised to include temporary food and nucleotide storage, or they may play a role in the attachment and organisation of colonies.

 Thermus aquaticus is a typical gram-negative bacterium, which indicates that its cell walls have considerably less peptidoglycan compared to gram-positive counterparts.
 In the presence of sunlight, Thermus can display hues ranging from yellow to pink or red, which are visible in hot springs.
 Additionally, Thermus aquaticus may possess flagella for motility or remain immotile.

 Enzymes from T. aquaticus

 T. aquaticus has become famous as a source of thermostable enzymes, particularly the Taq DNA polymerase, as described below.

 Aldolase

 Studies of this extreme thermophilic bacterium that could be grown in cell culture was initially centered on attempts to understand how enzymes, which are normally inactive at high temperature, can function at high temperature in thermophiles.
 In 1970, Freeze and Brock published an article describing a thermostable aldolase enzyme from T. aquaticus.

 RNA polymerase

-The first polymerase enzyme isolated from T. aquaticus in 1974 was a DNA-dependent RNA polymerase, used in the process of transcription.
+In 1974, Alice Chien Chang and colleagues isolated the first polymerase enzyme from T. aquaticus: a DNA-dependent RNA polymerase involved in transcription.